 Divorce Coaches Academy

-Divorce Coaches Academy podcast hosts Tracy Callahan and Debra Doak are on a mission.
+Divorce Coaches Academy podcast hosts Tracy Callahan and Debra Doak are on a mission to revolutionize the way families navigate divorce.
 We discuss topics to help professional divorce coaches succeed with clients and meet their business goals and we advocate (loudly sometimes) for the critical role certified divorce coaches play in the alternative dispute resolution process.
 Our goal is to create a community of divorce coaching professionals committed to reducing the financial and emotional impact of divorce on families.

 Episodes